Kalmanovitz Hall (1927/2008)

 Loyola House was built for the University of San Francisco Jesuit Community.
 It houses 25 Jesuits.
 There are four guest rooms and the Chapel of Our Lady of Monserrat whose benefactors are USF emeritus trustee Robert Granucci and his wife, Muriel.

 281 Masonic (2000)

 This building was the original Presentation High School and in later years Lincoln University.
 It was leased and completely renovated by USF in 2000 and was home to the College of Professional Studies until their merger with the School of Business and Management in 2009.
 The Sisters of the Presentation retain their presence in the building with offices on the third floor.
-USF's Fine and Performing Arts and Social Justice, the Office of Contracts and Grants, and the Leo T. McCarthy Center for Public Service and the Common Good, share the first and second floors of the building with classrooms, faculty offices, and various administrative offices.
+USF's Department of Performing Arts and Social Justice, the Office of Contracts and Grants, and the Leo T. McCarthy Center for Public Service and the Common Good, share the first and second floors of the building with classrooms, faculty offices, and various administrative offices.

 Pedro Arrupe Hall (2000)

 Named after the former Superior General of the Society of Jesus, Pedro Arrupe Hall is a leased building located on 6th Avenue and Anza Street, which is approximately one mile (1.5 km) from the main campus.
 This hall accommodates 110 students.

 Loyola Village is a modern housing complex at the University of San Francisco.
 Located on Anza Street between Masonic and Parker Avenues, this 136-unit apartment complex provides housing for students, faculty, and staff.

 Malloy Hall (2004)

 Malloy Hall headquarters the School Management, consisting of the McLaren School of Management and the Masagung Graduate School of Management.
 The building is named for USF Board of Trustees member Thomas E. Malloy, and houses administrative and faculty offices and state-of-the-art classrooms and encompasses space originally an addition to Phelan Hall in 1973.